Glyn Milburn

-Glyn Curt Milburn (born February 19, 1971) is a former American football running back and return specialist who played for nine seasons in the National Football League (NFL).
-After playing college football for Stanford, he was drafted by the Denver Broncos in the second round of the 1993 NFL Draft.
+Glyn Curt Milburn (born February 19, 1971) is an American former professional football player who was a running back and return specialist for nine seasons in the National Football League (NFL).
+After playing college football for the Stanford Cardinal, he was selected by the Denver Broncos in the second round of the 1993 NFL draft.
 He also played for the Detroit Lions, Chicago Bears, and San Diego Chargers.
 He holds the NFL record for most all-purpose yards gained in a single game with 404 on December 10, 1995.
 He was also the Chicago Bears all-time leading kick returner with 4,596 yards.
-He was selection to the Pro Bowl twice in 1995 and 1999, and was named first-team All-Pro in 1999.
+He was selected to the Pro Bowl twice in 1995 and 1999, and was named first-team All-Pro in 1999.
 After his playing career ended, he was the General Manager and the Director of Player Personnel for the Austin Wranglers in the Arena Football League from 2004 to 2008.

 College career

-Milburn attended the University of Oklahoma in 1988 and Stanford University from 1990-1992.
+Milburn attended the University of Oklahoma in 1988 and Stanford University from 1990 to 1992.

 Professional career

 Denver Broncos

-Milburn was selected by the Denver Broncos in the second round (43rd overall) of the 1993 NFL Draft.
+Milburn was selected by the Denver Broncos in the second round (43rd overall) of the 1993 NFL draft.
 He tied the Broncos' franchise record for kick returns in a playoff game with 6 against the Los Angeles Raiders on January 9, 1994.
 In 1995, he set the Broncos' franchise records for kick return yards in a season with 1,269, and total return yards in a season with 1,623.
 On December 10, 1995, he set an NFL record for all-purpose yards in a game with 404 total yards.

 Detroit Lions

-By the end of the 1995 season, Terrell Davis had established himself as the Broncos starting running back, and Milburn was traded to the Detroit Lions for second- (58th overall) and seventh-round picks in the 1996 NFL Draft.
+By the end of the 1995 season, Terrell Davis had established himself as the Broncos starting running back, and Milburn was traded to the Detroit Lions for second- (58th overall) and seventh-round picks in the 1996 NFL draft.
 Milburn played in 32 regular season games for the Lions.